 In order to monitor and track the WSIP budget and schedule, SFPUC has developed several reporting and management systems.
 Among other capabilities, these systems are capable of tracking all cost and schedule impacts to the program.
 The main system, CMIS, provides real time information to users on the status of all activities of a project from planning through construction.
 Routine reporting and access to real time information is essential for the proper management of WSIP, with the added benefit that surprises can generally be avoided.
 With a program of this magnitude, budget and schedule surprises cannot be tolerated.
-While issues will develop and should be expected on a project with a long duration and facing many unknowns, the sooner problems and issues can be identified the sooner they can be resolved.
-The timely resolution of problems is essential to minimize cost and schedule impacts.
+While issues will develop and should be expected on a project with a long duration and facing many unknowns, the sooner problems and issues can be identified and mitigated.